<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=463401&amp;fmt=gif">

 Electric Tankless Water Heaters: Hidden Power Quality Challenges for Modern Grids

 This white paper examines the significant impact electric tankless water heaters (TWHs) have on residential power quality.
 Through real-world data and analysis, it demonstrates how the high instantaneous power demands of TWHs can cause voltage sags, flicker, and transformer overloads, especially when multiple units are installed on the same distribution transformer.
 The paper also discusses mitigation strategies and compares TWHs with traditional electric water heaters, highlighting the unique challenges posed by the widespread adoption of TWHs.
+Using field data, the paper shows a single tankless unit can draw 20–30 kilowatts (and more at higher flow), causing abrupt step changes and rapid cycling at partial flow that drive light flicker and root-mean-square (RMS) voltage variation.

 Key topics include: